 Completing Your Health Care Directive

 Step One: Think about what is important to you regarding your healthcare and quality of life.
 You may wish to talk this over with your family, trusted friends, or medical advisers.
 Consider your preferences for medical care should you become unable to speak for yourself.
 For example, would you want your health care provider to use whatever measures are available to treat you, including transporting you to Duluth or to the nearest ICU bed, or putting you on a ventilator?
 Would you prefer to focus treatment on comfort care or whatever treatments can be provided locally or in your home?
 Do you want to let your agent make the decision with your provider's advice, based on your condition and available treatment options?
-More questions and guidance can be found on the Honoring Choice Minnesota website.

 Step Four: Keep your original completed Health Care Directive where it can be easily found, and make sure to give copies to your designated Agent as well as your health care providers.
 Click here for how to submit copies to local health care providers.
 You may also want to give a copy to family or close friends, your personal attorney, or a faith leader.